-The School Board has authorized the installation of digital security cameras/audio recordings on school buses for purposes of monitoring student behavior.

-If a student is reported to have misbehaved on a bus and his actions were recorded on a security camera, the digital recording may be viewed by the principal at the Transportation Center.
+All P-H-M school buses are installed with digital security cameras/audio recordings for purposes of monitoring student behavior.
+If a student is reported to have misbehaved on a bus and their actions were recorded on a security camera, the digital recording may be viewed by the principal, and/or the Director of Transportation or the designees at the Transportation Center.
 The Principal may use this as evidence of the misbehavior.
-For student protection and confidentiality, recordings are treated as confidential and will not be released except as required by law.